Message from the Co-Directors

 The Edwin S.H.
 Leong Centre for Healthy Children brings together leading researchers from across the University of Toronto to work together to help address child inequities.
 Since our launch in January 2020, we have already begun to support cutting-edge research from across campus.
 In 2020 we ran our first grant competition, funding 4 excellent projects that address child inequities during COVID-19 from teams at SickKids, St. Michaels Hospital and the University of Toronto.
 We have just launched our 2021 competition focusing on engaged research, and look forward to reviewing submissions in the Fall.
 We will promote trainee funding opportunities and begin to develop educational seminars to engage the university community on exciting new science emerging from our Centre.

 We would like to thank alumnus Dr. Edwin S. H. Leong (MSc Computer Science 1974) and the Tai Hung Fai Charitable Foundation for their generous donation to launch the Centre.
-We appreciate the stewardship of the Centre that has been provided by Dr. Ronald Cohn (President and CEO, SickKids), Dr. Meredith Irwin (Chair of the Department of Paediatrics, University of Toronto) and Dr. Trevor Young (Dean of the Temerty Faculty of Medicine, University of Toronto).
+We appreciate the stewardship of the Centre that has been provided by Dr. Ronald Cohn (President & CEO, SickKids), Dr. Meredith Irwin (Chair, Department of Paediatrics, University of Toronto) and Dr. Trevor Young (Dean, Temerty Faculty of Medicine, University of Toronto).
 It is an honour to lead the Leong Centre, and we look forward to the exciting challenge of ensuring that we harness interdisciplinary research so that every child and family flourishes.

 Co-Directors, The Edwin S.H.
 Leong Centre for Healthy Children